Jon Rahm Odds To Win The Masters 2023 for Augusta

 When Rahm ended 4th in 2018, he also posted a -11 overall round, which if he could repeat this week at Augusta would surely see him bang there.

-This season Rahm has had a decent season so far too – winning the Sentry Tournament of Champions, The American Express and the Genesis already.
+This season Rahm has had a decent campaign so far too – winning the Sentry Tournament of Champions, The American Express and the Genesis already.

 Power is the big Rahm asset, which is a plus around any track, but the Spaniard has also coped better with controlling his temperament in recent years – making him a much more rounded golfer.